Cynthia-mbesa/alx-system_engineering-devops/0x02-shell_redirections/README.md

  task 23.
 Empty casks make the most noise: finds all empty files and directories in the current directory and all sub-directories

+ task 24.
+A gif is worth ten thousand words: lists all the files with a .gif extension in the current directory and all its sub-directories